Landforms and their evolution

 Depositional Landforms of Running Water:

-Alluvial Fans: These formed due to streams flowing from higher-level break into foot slope plains of low gradient.
+Alluvial Fans: These formed due to streams flowing from higher-level breaks into foot slope plains of low gradient.

-Deltas: These are the large roughly triangular bodies of sediment deposit at the mouth of a river.
+Deltas: These are the large roughly triangular bodies of sediment deposited at the mouth of a river.
 As the delta grows, the river distributaries continue to build up into the sea.

-Flood plains: It is a major landform of river deposition.
+Flood plains: A major landform of river deposition.

-- A river bed made of river deposits is the active flood plains.
+- A river bed made of river deposits is an active flood plain.